Bitter Gourd (Karela): Nutrition, Benefits, Types & Uses โ Complete Guide

 - Use in soups and dals for extra nutrition.

-Common Mistakes to Avoid
+โ Common Mistakes to Avoid

-- Overcooking Bitter Gourd – this destroys vitamins and nutrients.
+- Overcooking Bitter Gourd โ this destroys vitamins and nutrients.

 - Not washing properly before cooking.

-- Peeling too much – many nutrients are just under the skin.
+- Peeling too much โ many nutrients are just under the skin.

-- Storing for too long – eat fresh for maximum benefit.
+- Storing for too long โ eat fresh for maximum benefit.

-Conclusion
+โ Conclusion

 Bitter Gourd is a wonderful vegetable that deserves a regular place in your Indian kitchen.
 It is nutritious, versatile, and delicious when cooked properly.
 Include it in your meals regularly and enjoy the health benefits it brings!

-Disclaimer
+๐ Disclaimer

-This content is for informational purposes only and should not be considered as medical or professional advice.
-Nutritional values may vary depending on the variety, growing conditions, and preparation method.
-If you have any health conditions, allergies, or concerns, please consult a qualified doctor or nutritionist before making significant changes to your diet.
+This content is for informational purposes only and should not be considered medical or professional advice.
+Nutritional values may vary by variety and preparation.
+Consult a qualified doctor or nutritionist if you have health conditions.